em1e/ft_irc/tests2.md

   - ~~changing channel topic restrictions doesn't work, needs to toggle on or off _topicRestrictions~~ ~~- client sends: MODE nickname +i automatically on join, handle that and don't give a channel error~~

-NEW NOTES
-	- when inviting someone we need to send an invitation message.
-This should most likely just be some success code from the protocol
 	- we have some memory issues when last client disconnects from the server (using fsanitize)
-	- to the sender's window 1 that you have invited that other user to the channel